|

 payoff

-- (informal) The climax of a narrative or sequence of events.
+- (Informal) The climax of a narrative or sequence of events.

 Speed Patten: "You mean it's the payoff?"